steve-kaufman/configclasses/readme.md

-The `@configclass` decorator works very much like the built-in `@dataclass` decorator, with the additional functionality that it will automatically retrieve values from either the command line, environment variables, or from the constructor!
+The `@configclass` decorator works very much like the built-in `@dataclass` decorator, with the additional functionality that it will automatically retrieve values from either the constructor, the command line, environment variables, or any assigned defaults, in that order!

 ## Examples:
 Here's some simple default behavior.
 Let's call the following class